access-ci-org/SDS-Public/README.md

 The SDS tool is meant to exist independent of any HPC clusters and should not be run on any critical systems.
 The recommended method is to run the application inside of a VM and copy/add any important information to it.

-1. Clone the repo into your local machine: `git clone -b stand-alone --single-branch <URL>.git`
+1. Clone the repo into your local machine: `git clone -b stand-alone --single-branch https://github.com/access-ci-org/SDS-Public/tree/stand-alone.git`
 2. Follow instructions to set [Config Variables](#config-variables)
 3. Follow instructions in [Data Preparation](#data-preparation) to properly provide data for SDS